foolmarks/modelsdk_accelmode/README.md

 ## Datasets as Numpy files ##

-For convenience, the data is provided as two numpy files - train_dataset.npz and validation_dataset.npz.
+For convenience, the training and validation data is provided as two numpy files - train_dataset.npz and validation_dataset.npz.

 Each file contains two numpy arrays, the 'x' array contains the images and the 'y' array contains the segmentation masks (i.e. class labels for each pixel).